In General

 How did the chicken get to the other side of the railroad tracks?

 Simple.
-When there was still a right-of-way, York Road went under the tracks in an underpass.
+When there was still a right-of-way, York Road went under the tracks in an underpass built in 1931.
 Being only a two-lane affair, it was a choke point in York Road, and filled up with water every time we had a severe storm.
 It also included a walkway for pedestrian traffic.
 I'm sure Baltimore County and every driver around here praised the day it went away!
 Most of the underpass is still there, they just filled it in with dirt, and then paved over it.
+And, below, is a picture from sometime around 1925 before the underpass was put in.

 the former PRR Cockeysville Station